benrmatthews/fantactivist/_posts/2017-02-14-womens-march-london.md

 excerpt: Co-organiser Kimberly explains how Women's March on London attracted over 100,000 to their first ever event.
 ---

-<iframe src="https://player.vimeo.com/video/203443164?byline=0&portrait=0" width="800" height="450" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-## Tell us about yourself and what cause you're working on.
+#### Tell us about yourself and what cause you're working on.

 My name is Kimberly.
 I live in London and am a freelance food photographer and yoga teacher.

 I am part of the [Women's March on London collective](https://www.womensmarchlondon.com) who organised the Women's March on London on 21 January 2017.

+<iframe src="https://player.vimeo.com/video/203443164?byline=0&portrait=0" width="800" height="450" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 #### What motivated you to get started with your cause ?
 What were your initial goals?
 And how'd you come up with the idea?